-It is now easy to prove existence of (probabilistic) weak solutions to SDE \eqref{SDE} and uniqueness in law \begin{theorem} For every $z\in S_V$ there exists a solution $Y=Y_t,\;t\in[0,T],$ to SDE \eqref{SDE} on some probability space $(\Omega',\mathcal F',P')$ in the sense of Definition \ref{Def sol} and this solution is unique in law.
-Furthermore, \eqref{e13} holds with $P'$ replacing $P_z$ and $Y$ replacing $X$, where $X=X_t,\;t\ge 0$, is the process from Theorem \ref{t2.6} and if $z\in S_V\cap H_V$ (with $H_V$ as in \eqref{e9'}), then
+It is now easy to prove existence of (probabilistic) weak solutions to SDE \eqref{SDE} and uniqueness in law \begin{theorem} For every $z\in S_V$, there exists a solution $Y=Y_t, t\in[0,T]$, to SDE \eqref{SDE} on some probability space $(\Omega',\mathcal F',P')$ in the sense of Definition~\ref{Def sol} and this solution is unique in law.
+Furthermore, \eqref{e13} holds with $P'$ replacing $P_z$ and $Y$ replacing $X$, where $X=X_t, t\ge0$, is the process from Theorem~\ref {t2.6} and if $z\in S_V\cap H_V$ [with $H_V$ as in \eqref{e9'}], then

-\end{theorem} \begin{proof} This is now an easy consequence of Theorem \ref{t2.6}, Theorem \ref{t2.6*} and Girsanov's theorem (see e.g. \cite[Appendix A1]{DFPR13}) which easily extends to the present case since uniqueness in law holds for SDE \eqref{e2.6}.
-To prove the last part we note that by Girsanov's theorem there exists a probability density $\rho:\Omega\to (0,\infty)$ such that
+\end{theorem} \begin{pf} This is now an easy consequence of Theorems \ref{t2.6}, \ref {t2.6*} and Girsanov's theorem (see, e.g., \cite{DFPR13}, Appendix A1) which easily extends to the present case since uniqueness in law holds for SDE \eqref{e2.6}.
+To prove the last part, we note that by Girsanov's theorem there exists a probability density $\rho\dvtx \Omega\to (0,\infty)$ such that

-Hence $P_z\circ X^{-1}=\rho_0\,P'\circ Y^{-1}$, where $\rho_0$ is the $P'\circ Y^{-1}$-a.s. unique function such that $\rho_0(Y)=\mathbb E_{P'}[\rho|\sigma(Y)]$ $P$-a.s. and $\sigma(Y))$ denotes the $\sigma$-algebra generated by $Y_t,\;t\in [0,T]. $ So, \eqref{e13} and \eqref{e14} follow, if $\rho_0>0\;\;P'\circ Y^{-1}\mbox{\rm-a.e.}$ To show the latter we first note that
+Hence, $P_z\circ X^{-1}=\rho_0 P'\circ Y^{-1}$, where $\rho_0$ is the $P'\circ Y^{-1}$-a.s. unique function such that $\rho_0(Y)=\mathbb E_{P'}[\rho|\sigma(Y)]$ $P$-a.s. and $\sigma(Y)$ denotes the $\sigma $-algebra generated by $Y_t, t\in[0,T]$.
+So, \eqref{e13} and \eqref {e14} follow, if $\rho_0>0 P'\circ Y^{-1}\mbox{-a.e.}$ To show the latter, we first note that

 But since